smllrd/smllrd.github.io/README.md

 ## Licence

-Shout out to Mike JS Choi for Paper Jekyll Theme, see licence for details.
+Shout out to Michael Rose for the Minimal Mistakes theme.